Consensys/orchestrate-quick-start/README.md

 ### Create an account pre-funded by Faucet

-Generate a new accountn indicating name of a chain to be pre-funded on faucet to prefund the account
+Generate a new account indicating name of the chain to be pre-funded on

 ```bash
 npm run generate-account --chain rinkeby